If you’re worried that a child or young person is at risk or is being abused, report it.

 Through the planned curriculum, we ensure that the issues of healthy eating, physical exercise and safety are taught.
 This aspect is enhanced by themed weeks and many visitors to school e.g. police officers who talk to the children about issues such as road safety, safe people and drugs awareness.
 See the safeguarding overview in the policies section of this website for more information.

-The aim of this guidance is to inform all staff of best practice around e-safety and draw attention to existing local and national guidance on this subject so that we can maintain the safest possible learning and working environments for children and staff alike.
+The online safety lead for Ashfield Park Primary School and Nursery is Mr. S Field.
+The aim of this guidance is to inform all staff of best practice around online safety and draw attention to existing local and national guidance on this subject so that we can maintain the safest possible learning and working environments for children and staff alike.
 The document has been created in line with local authority guidance.

 Acceptable Use of ICT